In 2024, Linksys overhauled its router setup experience for its mesh routers

 (eg: changing WiFi name)

-What’s funny is this method was similar to the earliest routers, circa 1990s.
+What’s funny is this method was similar to the earliest routers setup, circa 1990s.

 Their setup was no-frills because there were no smartphone-driven frills to be had.

-But who cares?
-What’s truer today more than ever is today’s consumer wanting simple.
+What’s truer today more than ever is today’s consumer wants fast and simple.

-I began designing the printed Quick Start guide—2-minute edition—to replace 100 app screens.
+Iterations for the Quick Start guide—2-minute edition—to replace 100 app screens worth of instructions and troubleshooting.

-When addressing edge cases and common errors, I made sure support data or analytics could justify the content:
+When addressing edge cases, I made sure support data or analytics could justify the content.

 eg: if 4% of setup related calls are about modem resets, and it takes a support representative 20 minutes minimum to walk users through it, it’s worth adding to the start guide